-a) This article, or any contract subject to this article, may be enforced by the attorney general, or [applicable executive branch official].

-b) If the attorney general or [applicable executive branch official] has reasonable cause to believe that a person has engaged in, is engaging in, or is about to engage in, a violation of this article, he may:

-(A) Require such person to file on such forms as he prescribes a statement or report in writing, under oath, as to all the facts and circumstances concerning the violation, and c) In addition to any other remedies available at law or equity, a company who serves as a fiduciary and who violates Section 2 shall be obligated to pay damages to the [state] in an amount equal to three times all monies paid to the company by the [state] [pension board] for the company's services.
+- a) This article, or any contract subject to this article, may be enforced by the attorney general, or [applicable executive branch official]. - b) If the attorney general or [applicable executive branch official] has reasonable cause to believe that a person has engaged in, is engaging in, or is about to engage in, a violation of this article, he may: - (A) Require such person to file on such forms as he prescribes a statement or report in writing, under oath, as to all the facts and circumstances concerning the violation, and - (B) such other data and information as he may deem necessary. - c) In addition to any other remedies available at law or equity, a company who serves as a fiduciary and who violates Section 2 shall be obligated to pay damages to the [state] in an amount equal to three times all monies paid to the company by the [state] [pension board] for the company's services.